kykungz/compilr/README.md

 ## Usage
 ### Request
 Compilr will create a simple API server on port 8080 by default.
-You can compile and run you code by sending a HTTP `POST` request to your https://localhost:8080/compile route, with a JSON request body similar to:
+You can compile and run your code by sending a HTTP `POST` request to your https://localhost:8080/compile route, with a JSON request body similar to:
 ```javascript
 // This is an example of compilr-javascript